TUTORIAL – How To Make A 360° Panorama

 I found myself in a number of fantastic landscapes throughout my travels.
 What’s the common reflex you have in these moments?
 You want to capture the grandness of the place with a wide angle shot.
 Problem: a basic not-so-wide-angle lens is all you’ve got.
 Solution: you take several pictures of the whole landscape and stitch them together later!
 Without realizing, you start creating partial panoramas!

-To follow this tutorial, that you do not need to have any fisheye lens or super-wide angle lens.
-I will also assume that most of you will create hand held panoramas, with no tripod and no panoramic head.
-If you do have a fisheye lens this tutorial will still be valuable to you, it will just be a little easier for you to shoot your panos 😄
+To follow this tutorial, you do not need to have any fisheye lens or super-wide angle lens.
+You can start with creating hand held panoramas, with no tripod and no panoramic head.
+If you do have a fisheye / wide angle lens, this tutorial will still be valuable to you (there is a section about how to use them).
+It will just be a little easier for you to shoot your panos 😄

 - INTRO.
 What Will You Need?